 We would like to hear what you think of our plans to become a Foundation Trust.
-Your feedback will form part of our Foundation Trust application to the Secretary of State for Health.
+Your feedback will form part of our application to the Secretary of State for Health.

-You have until Monday 28 May 2012 to tell us what you think.
+You have until Tuesday 5 June 2012 to tell us what you think.
 You can share your thoughts by:

-- visiting our website at www.solent.nhs.uk/ft and filling in our online feedback form - completing the feedback form attached to the back of this document and sending it back to us at the Freepost address provided - no stamp needed. - writing to us at: FREEPOST RSRU-ARZH-ACBZ Foundation Trust Consultation Solent NHS Trust Adelaide Health Centre William Macleod Way Southampton SO16 4XE - emailing us at communications@solent.nhs.uk - phoning us on 023 8060 8937
+- visiting our website at www.solent.nhs.uk/ft and filling in our online feedback form - completing the feedback form attached to the back of this form and sending it back to us at the Freepost address provided - no stamp needed. - emailing us at communications@solent.nhs.uk